katarinastuart/katarinastuart.github.io/_pages/research.md

 }
   </style>

 My research interests lie in **evolutionary genomics** and understanding the proximate mechanisms that facilitate adaptation.
 I am broadly interested in **genetic diversity**, and how both sequence and structural variation respond to different neutral and selective processes.
 I have worked extensively with invasive species systems, which provide a powerful lens to examine the stochastic nature of evolutionary change and the emergence of **rapid adaptation**.
-These systems reveal how various forms of genomic variation—shaped by both adaptive and neutral forces—evolve following a species’ introduction into a non-native range.
+These systems reveal how various forms of genomic variation, shaped by both adaptive and neutral forces, evolve following a species’ introduction into a non-native range.

 A key focus of my work is on large-scale genomic changes, particularly **structural variants and transposable elements**.
 I investigate their functional impacts and how their roles in adaptation may differ from more commonly studied forms of variation, such as SNPs.